safeREACH/docs/api-user.md

 - comment: string- optional - e.g. division in organisation or other additional information
 - groups: list of objects of the type `RecipientGroupParticipationData` - mandatory can be an empty list
 - channels: list of `Channel` - optional - restricted / configured notification channels
+- functions: list of objects of type `FunctionParticipationData` - optional (by default null)

 #### RecipientBaseData